 Harden scores 55, Rockets withstand scare from Cavaliers

-Harden matched Kyrie Irving‘s arena record for points in a game, and his fourth with 50 or more this season bailed out the Rockets, who allowed the Cavs to score 24 straight points in the second half.
+Harden made four 3-pointers and shot 7 of 8 in the fourth while matching Kyrie Irving’s arena record for points in a game.
+His fourth 50-point performance this season bailed out the Rockets, who allowed the Cavs to score 24 straight points in the second half.

+“He’s incredible,” Rockets coach Mike D’Antoni said.
+“If it was the first time he’s done this, I’d be like, ‘Wow!
+Look at that,’ but he’s done it at this level for years.”

+Harden became the fourth player in NBA history with multiple games of 10 or more 3-pointers, joining Golden State’s Stephen Curry (15) and Klay Thompson (5), and former Cavs guard J.R.
+Smith (3).

-Cleveland was still up 108-107 when Harden, who came in leading the NBA in scoring at 38 points per game, dropped a floater in the lane.
+Cleveland was still leading 108-107 when Harden, who came in as the league’s top scorer at 38 points per game, dropped a floater in the lane with 1:03 left.
 After a turnover by Cavs guard Jordan Clarkson, P.J.
 Tucker hit a 3-pointer from the corner and Clint Capela had a dunk following another Cleveland miscue.

 The inexperienced Cavs crumbled in the final minute, making three turnovers.